EmilionR/pp5-frontend/README.md

 The main page of the app lets the user browse all posts in an infinite scroll format.
 A simple search bar enables filtering by page titles and usernames in real-time.
 Clicking a post opens the post page for that particular post.

 Signed-in users also have access to a filtered feed of the users they follow, and one for only the posts they have liked.
+If the user has blocked another user, their posts will not appear in the post list.
+Any post that is set to "friends only" visibility only appear in the post list if its owner has marked you as a friend.

 #### Post Page:
 ![Post page]()